 A Game Plan

-But, it has occurred to me as reality settles in that we probably should have some sort of game plan.
+It has occurred to me, as reality settles in, we probably should have some sort of game plan.

 I mean, we’ll be traveling in the dead of winter so I don’t think we’ll be taking a northern route across country.
-Because we may need chains to cross over the mountain passes leading out of southern Oregon, we will carry tire chains with us, but really – no way do we want to have to deal with putting on chains.
+We may need chains to cross over the mountain passes leading out of southern Oregon.
+We will carry tire chains with us, but really – no way do we want to have to deal with putting on chains.
 And by we, I mean Abi.

 So, here’s my task for all of you.
 Map us!
 I’m not clever enough to make this an interactive map, but I figure it will go a long way in refreshing your brain as to what this country looks like all spread out and when you see a particular state you may shout out, “Hey, you should see…”